-Once seen as something kind of ‘out-there’, in recent years meditation has made it’s way into the mainstream, and is here to stay thanks to hundreds of scientific papers that prove its benefits to the brain; and its tireless promotion by famous teachers such as Deepak Chopra, Gabby Bernstein and the Dalai Lama.
+Thanks to hundreds of scientific papers that prove the benefits of meditation to the brain; and its tireless promotion by famous teachers such as Deepak Chopra, Gabby Bernstein and the Dalai Lama, it’s no surprise you want to know more.

-Let me assure you – not only is meditation a simple practice that anyone can do, it’s the ultimate act of self-care (in Mastering The Art Of Self-Love I explain why and share extra tips of getting started.
-Sign up if you haven’t already – it’s packed with goodness, plus it’s free).
-Like anything, the key to success is consistency and dedication.
+Let me assure you – not only is meditation a simple practice that anyone can do, it’s the ultimate act of self-care.
+In Mastering The Art Of Self-Love I explain why and share extra tips of getting started.
+Register now – it’s packed with goodness and free!

 What Is Meditation Exactly?

-There seems to be a big myth out there that meditation is the ability to stop thinking, and when people try it and find they can’t stop their thoughts, they feel like failures and give up.
-Deep meditation is not about stopping your thoughts.
-Rather, it is the ability not to get lost in your thoughts, but to maintain a steady focus on an object of your attention (i.e. your breath, sensations in your body, a mantra, a candle flame).
-While maintaining this focus, thoughts can and will arise, but rather than mentally following them down the rabbit hole, we notice them, allow them to pass and continue our focus.
-Through practice as we become better at this, we find that our natural calm and peaceful awareness that is normally drowned out by our wayward thinking can rise to the surface of our consciousness, which can feel deeply relaxing and blissful.
+For example, your breath, sensations in your body, a mantra or a candle flame).
+While maintaining this focus, thoughts can and will arise, but rather than mentally following them down the rabbit hole, in meditation we notice them, allow them to pass and continue our focus.
+Through practice we become better at this and find that we can apply this same behaviour in everyday life, which can feel deeply relaxing and blissful.

 In short, once you get the hang of it, it feels wonderful!
 But more importantly, meditation helps to: